anima-wg/brski-cloud/anima-brski-cloud.md

 ### Pledge Issues Voucher Request

-After the pledge has established a mutually authenticated TLS connection with the Cloud Registrar and has verified the Cloud Registrar PKI identity, the pledge generates a voucher request message as outlined in BRSKI section 5.2, and sends the voucher request message to the Cloud Registrar.
+After the pledge has established a mutually authenticated TLS connection with the Cloud Registrar, the pledge generates a voucher request message as outlined in BRSKI section 5.2, and sends the voucher request message to the Cloud Registrar.

 ## Cloud Registrar Handles Voucher Request